aeeckhou/shallowHRD/README.md

 ## Outputs

-All the figures and files created by the script will be available in the created directory SAMPLE_NAME.
+All the figures and files created by the script will be available in the output directory.

 The summary plot figure recapitulating all the information will look like this :